Kodular/Documentation/docs/components/layout/views/web-viewer.md

 |:----:|:-------:|
 |boolean|False|

-Determine whether or not to ignore SSL errors.
+_Determine whether or not to ignore SSL errors.
 Set to true to ignore errors.
-Use this to accept self signed certificates from websites.
+Use this to accept self signed certificates from websites._

 ### Load Images

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes: Read-Only property
 [[PropertyBlockGetter('Web Viewer', 'Load Images')]]